Policy prepared by: Group IT Manager Mr S. Shahi

 • All servers and computers containing data should be protected by approved security software and a firewall.

 Personal data is of no value to White and Company pc unless the business can make use of it.
-However, it is when personal data is accessed and used that it can be at the greatest risk of loss, corruption or theft:
+However, making use of personal data often exposes it to risks of loss, corruption or theft.
+Therefore, to minimise these risks the following measures should be observed:

 • When working with personal data, employees should ensure the screens of their computers are always locked when left unattended.